glekner/il-bank-mcp/README.md

-# Finance Assistant for Israeli Banks using MCP 🐷💸
+# `il-bank-mcp` 🐷💸

+Finance Assistant for Israeli Banks using MCP.
 Transform your bank and credit-card data into actionable insights.
 This repository bundles a headless scraper (powered by [`israeli-bank-scrapers`](https://github.com/eshaham/israeli-bank-scrapers)) and an MCP (Model Context Protocol) server so any LLM-powered assistant can reason over your finances.

 ## ✨ Demo (Using Raycast)